|

 that govern offers, acceptance, materials and design, care and

-maintenance and withdrawal of trophies - sufficient to insure
+maintenance and withdrawal of trophies - sufficient to ensure

 that awards and trophies of quality are presented that do honour